-- Perform an epidemiological case-cohort study of worker health at Rössing Uranium.
-The scoping study [3] presents the basis for understanding the quality and quantity of available data, and provides recommendation about the study design. - The study is to focus on radiation exposure as principal occupational risk. - The potential outcomes of radiation exposure to be studied are cancers that could be linked to radiation exposure or the chemical toxicity of uranium.
+- [1] Perform an epidemiological case-cohort study of worker health at Rössing Uranium.
+The scoping study [3] presents the basis for understanding the quality and quantity of available data, and provides recommendation about the study design. - [2] The study focused on radiation exposure as principal occupational risk. - [3] The potential outcomes of radiation exposure to have been studied are cancers that could be linked to radiation exposure or the chemical toxicity of uranium.
 Relevant cancer types include those of the lung, kidney, and blood-forming organs.
-In addition, brain cancers will be included because several of these are known to have occurred in the workforce, although no link to radiation is expected in these.
+In addition, brain cancers have been included because several of these are known to have occurred in the workforce, although no link to radiation was associated.

-- Confounding factors, ie factors not related to occupational radiation exposure that can contribute to cancer incidence in the workforce must be considered.
-These would include other occupational hazards (silica dust, acid mists, asbestos, manganese and welding fumes), as well as lifestyle factors such as smoking, diet and socioeconomic background. - The study is to be scientifically peer reviewed and published in a scientific journal. - Relevant objectives are to be met, such as ethics review by a suitably appointed ethics committee, agreement of relevant Government stakeholders with the project scope and implementation, suitable information of all affected stakeholders such as the workforce and affected communities.
+- Confounding factors, ie factors not related to occupational radiation exposure that can contribute to cancer incidence in the workforce have been considered.
+These would include other occupational hazards (silica dust, acid mists, asbestos, manganese and welding fumes), as well as lifestyle factors such as smoking, diet and socioeconomic background. - Relevant objectives have been met, such as ethics review by a suitably appointed ethics committee, agreement of relevant Government stakeholders with the project scope and implementation, suitable information of all affected stakeholders such as the workforce and affected communities.